Bixby land companies: History

 In the 1870s, another cousin, John William Bixby, bought a portion of Rancho Canon de Santa Ana and began leasing part of Rancho Los Alamitos.
 Sometime between 1881 and 1883 he bought Rancho Los Alamitos with two partners, J. Bixby & Company and Isaias W. Hellman, founder of the Farmers and Merchants Bank of Los Angeles.
 This three-way partnership operated as J. W. Bixby & Company.
 John managed the 29,000-acre ranch and lived there with his family.

 Sheep dipping at Bixby Ranch in Long Beach, California, c.
 1901.
 The man pictured at center with the bowler hat and vest has been identified as Jotham Bixby.

 John died suddenly of appendicitis in 1887, as a result of which Rancho Los Alamitos was divided into thirds in 1891.
 J. Bixby & Company got the acreage that adjoined Rancho Los Cerritos, and this later became the first holdings of yet another company, the Bixby Land Company, founded in 1896.
 Part of the Bixby Land Company property was a sugar beet farm that was later redeveloped into the city of Los Alamitos.
 The banker Hellman received a southeastern section that became a housing development, and John's family kept the rest.

 When John died, he and his partners had already been planning to dissolve their partnership.
 While he was still alive, a new family-owned company was formed, the Alamitos Land Company, with an eye to developing a southwest part of the rancho property where it adjoined the city of Long Beach.
 The Alamitos Land Company eventually developed an area that included Signal Hill.
 The company existed until 2008.

+In 1912, John's son Fred Bixby acquired Cojo Ranch, formerly part of Rancho Punta de la Concepcion in Santa Barbara County.
+He acquired the neighboring Jalama Ranch in 1937 and combined them to form the Jalama-Cojo Ranch, also known as the Bixby Ranch.
+The Bixby family sold the property in 2007.